-When you select a topic you search for what interests you, as well as, whether or not there is research on it.
+When you select a topic, you search for what interests you, as well as whether or not there is research about it.

-Prewriting is the stage or stages in the writing process before you write a first draft.
-Prewriting activities help you select a topic you’re interested in, and figure out what things you should include in your academic essay or paper.
-A good prewriting activity suits your personality as a writer and gets you excited to start a new writing project.
+Prewriting helps you select a topic you’re interested in and figure out what things you should include in your academic essay or paper.
+The trick is in finding the ideal prewriting method that suits your personality as a writer and gets you excited to start a new writing project.

-Two of these prewriting techniques will help find your topic and select some of your content.
-Three prewriting activities are for when you already know your topic and want to organize it.
+Three of these prewriting techniques will help find your topic and select some of your content.
+Three prewriting activities are for when you already know your subject and want to organize it.
 Use one or a combination of these prewriting techniques to get you started on your essay.

 Prewriting Activity 1: Brainstorming (Listing) Ideas

 Brainstorming is where you write or type down every idea you have for a possible essay topic or any other kind of writing project.
 Then you can use one of those ideas as a topic, and create a second list of ideas based on your essay topic.

 The process for brainstorming is:

 - Find a place where you can focus without distraction.